Leadership Apr 20, 2020

 Learn more from Nicholas Pearce in Kellogg Executive Education’s Advanced Marketing Management, Driving Organizational Change, Leading for Impact within Family Enterprise, and Leading into the Future programs.

-Pearce is both a clinical associate professor of management and organizations at Kellogg and assistant pastor at the 12,000-member Apostolic Church of God in Chicago.
+Pearce is both a clinical professor of management and organizations at Kellogg and assistant pastor at the 12,000-member Apostolic Church of God in Chicago.
 The leader as shepherd notion sits at the intersection of these worlds.

 One key characteristic of shepherds is that they live among their flock.
 They don’t simply keep watch from a nearby hilltop.
 Or, as Pearce puts it, “you cannot tell me that you’re a shepherd and not smell like sheep.”